jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ```math
 X = \ketbra{0}{1}+\ketbra{1}{0}=\begin{bmatrix}0 & 1 \\ 1 & 0 \end{bmatrix}
 ```

-This is the Pauli $\sigma_x$ matrix which we have already encountered as the X-basis measurement operator.

 When applied to a qubit state, the X gate simply swaps the amplitudes (and hence probabilities) of $\ket{0}$ and $\ket{1}$ :